 The first day of class felt surreal.
 She walked in wearing a freshly bought blouse and jeans, her hair sparklingly clean for the first time in ages.
 A pair of textbooks sat heavily in her arms as she made her way through the lecture hall.
 The venue was smaller than she had imagined, with seats cozily close to one another arranged in a tight little amphitheater around a stage and projector screen.
 Up at the front, the professor was hastily preparing for the class while deflecting questions from the more sycophantic students.
 Other teenagers were chatting and laughing around her.
 Some were reading, while others were sketching in fresh notebooks, trying to ignore the students around them.

-Lena could tell at once that she was the youngest in the room by at least a year.
-If that didn’t make her stand out enough, then the fact that she’d gotten a fully-funded trip to the college probably put her on some list somewhere.
+Lena could tell she was the youngest in the room by at least a year.
+If that didn’t make her stand out enough, then the fact that she’d gotten a fully funded trip to the college probably put her on some list somewhere.
 But nobody seemed to pay her any mind.
-They were too busy being students–being human–to notice any shibboleths she was in the process of committing.
+They were too busy being students—being human—to notice any shibboleths she was in the process of committing.

 Human.
 Chameleon.
 Traitor to her blood and to Rebecca.
 She settled into one of the only free seats she could find, between two students who looked identical to the others.
 She spread her textbooks on the arm-mounted table in front of her and tried to convince herself that everything was fine, that this path forward was not a mistake born of delusion and desperation.
 Still, she was racked by uncertainty, doubt, claustrophobia.
 Gazes from all over the room needled her.
 The others were looking into her, through her, judging her for her deeds and her identity.
 She was surrounded by people who would kill her at the smallest hint she was a hemomancer.
 It was impossible to suppress a quaking tremor that spread from her lower back.

 “Yeah,” she said, flustered.
-“I’m not really sure what to expect, is all.
+“I ain’t really sure what to expect, is all.
 First time at college for me.”
 It was a convenient excuse for being terrified of the mob of potential murderers around her.

 The boy chuckled lightly.
-“I think it’s probably most of our first time.
+“I think it’s probably the first time for most of us.
 Mandatory class for freshmen and all.
-Just relax, everything will be fine.”
+Relax, everything will be fine.”

 The platitude did actually calm her nerves somewhat.
 She let out a slow breath in hopes that it would satisfy her raging stomach.
 “Yeah.
 You’re right.”